sarutobi12/sarutobi12/README.md

 #### ⭐ Recent Stars

-- [ykdojo/kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script. (today)
+- [ykdojo/kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
+(1 day ago)
 - [ChaoningZhang/MobileSAM](https://github.com/ChaoningZhang/MobileSAM) - This is the official code for Faster Segment Anything (MobileSAM) project that makes SAM lightweight for mobile applications and beyond!
-(1 day ago)
+(2 days ago)
-- [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/ (3 days ago)
+- [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/ (4 days ago)
-- [KenneyNL/Adobe-Alternatives](https://github.com/KenneyNL/Adobe-Alternatives) - A list of alternatives for Adobe software (5 days ago)
+- [KenneyNL/Adobe-Alternatives](https://github.com/KenneyNL/Adobe-Alternatives) - A list of alternatives for Adobe software (6 days ago)
 - [thu-ml/prolificdreamer](https://github.com/thu-ml/prolificdreamer) - ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation (1 week ago)
 - [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - A full-stack application that turns any documents into an intelligent chatbot with a sleek UI and easier way to manage your workspaces.
 (1 week ago)
 - [zakirullin/cognitive-load](https://github.com/zakirullin/cognitive-load) - 🧠 Cognitive Load Developer&#39;s Handbook (2 weeks ago)